Yunsi Fei

 About

 Yunsi Fei received her BS and MS degrees in Electronic Engineering from Tsinghua University, China in 1997 and 1999, respectively, and her PhD degree in Electrical Engineering from Princeton University in 2004.
 She was a faculty member at University of Connecticut until Sept.
 2011 when she joined the faculty of Northeastern University.
-She is presently a professor of the Electrical and Computer Engineering Department at Northeastern.
-Her research and educational activities have been in the area of Computer Engineering, spanning energy-efficient embedded system design and optimization, secure computer architecture and systems, adaptive networking for underwater sensor networks, etc. She was a recipient of NSF CAREER award.
+She is presently a professor of the Electrical and Computer Engineering Department at Northeastern, and also serves as the NU site director of an NSF IUCRC Center for Hardware and Embedded System Security and Trust (CHEST).
+Her research and educational activities have been spanning hardware security and trust, secure computer architecture and systems, energy-efficient embedded system design and optimization, adaptive networking for underwater sensor networks, etc. She was a recipient of NSF CAREER award.

 Education